 Your name:

 Pupil's name:

 Name of School the pupil attends: Class or Tutor Group:

-Your relationship to Pupil:
+Your relationship to Pupil: ,

 Your address and postcode:

 Your daytime telephone number:

 Your evening telephone number:

 Your email address:

-Your complaint is: (if you have more than one e complaint, please number these)
+Your complaint is: (if you have more than one complaint is: (if you have more

-What action have you already taken to try an

-(Who did you speak to and what was the res ponse and or actions taken?)
+What action have you already taken to try and resolve (Who did you speak to and what was the response and

 What would you like as an outcome from your complaint(s)?

+what would you like as an outcome from your complaint(s)?

+And the street of the street o

 Are you attaching any paperwork?
 If so, give details here:

-Your signature.....
-Date .....
+Your signature Date

+Your signature

-All functions of the complaint's procedure must adhere to the requirements of the Data Protection Act 2018 and the Freedom of Information Act 2000.
+All functions of the complaint's procedure must adhere to the requirements of the Data Protection Act 2018

+and the Freedom of Information Act 2000.

-Please complete and return to the school (or Trust) office via email or in a sealed envelope addressed to the Headteacher, Clerk of the local governing body or Clerk to the Trustees (as appropriate).
+Please complete and return to the school (or Trust) office via email or in a sealed envelope addressed to the

+Headteacher, Clerk of the local governing body or Clerk to the Trustees (as appropriate).

 Office use

+Date received

-Date received .....
+Date received

+Data asknowledgement cent

-Date acknowledgement sent .....
+Date acknowledgement sent

-Responsible member of staff .....
+Responsible member of staff